 I challenge you to try a Tinto de Verano during your stay in Spain.
 It is very similar to Sangría, but less sweet, which makes it very refreshing.
 One of my favorite drinks to have during the afternoon.
 Plaza Olavida is a very beautiful plaza that has A LOT of bars on it.
 And it is the perfect place for me to have a drink on one of the terraces on a Saturday afternoon.

-Paella is not a typical dish from Madrid but I know that many people want to try it when visiting Madrid.
-Marina Ventura is a very popular place for ordering Paella.
+Paella is not a typical dish from Madrid but I know that many people want to try Paella when visiting Spain.
+There are many places that offer low-quality paella so you have to watch out!
+Here are two places that I can recommend: Marina Ventura is a very popular place for Paella.
 And you can choose from many different ingredients.

 You can book a table here.